Traven-B/mymodern/project_docs/PROJECT_STRUCTURE.md

 and is also the last thing evaluated by the block, and so the record is mapped into the array being constructed and eventually assigned to books_on_hold.

-When the if does a test and fails to finds a book that's `Ready`, it actually produces a nil.
+When the if test fails because a book is not `Ready`, it actually produces a nil.
 So we are mapping a sequence OnHoldRecords and nils into an array.

 doc.css(...) makes a sequence, but it doesn't respond to map, so we first make it an array with `.to_a`.
 But note we say compact_map, not map.
 We could .compact the array to remove the nils, but we can say .compact_map instead of .map as another way to filter out the spurious nils.

 ```